VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcCheckbox.md

 ### Emits

 To interact with the `vc-checkbox` component, use the emitted events.
-The `click` event, triggered when the button is clicked, allows you to implement dynamic behaviors and responses within your application:
+The `update:modelValue` event is triggered when the value of the component changes:

 | Name                | Parameters          | ReturnType | Description                                                     |
 | ------------------- | -----------------   | ---------- | --------------------------------------------------------------- |